-As of September 18, 2019, we exclusively own a pending U.S. provisional patent application directed to dosing regimens involving APR-246, which was filed in 2019.
+As of June 25, 2019, we exclusively own a patent family directed to dosing regimens involving APR-246.
+This patent family includes one U.S. provisional patent application, which was filed in 2019.
 This provisional patent application is not eligible to become an issued patent until, among other things, we file a non-provisional patent application within 12 months of the filing of our provisional patent application.
 If we do not timely file any non-provisional patent applications, we may lose our priority date with respect to our provisional patent application and any patent protection on the inventions disclosed in our provisional patent application.
 Any future U.S. patents that may issue from this provisional patent application (assuming the necessary non-provisional patent applications are timely filed and all other applicable requirements are satisfied) are expected to expire in 2040, not giving effect to any potential patent term extensions and patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity, or other governmental fees.